 Official page on the SouthEastern website.

 Commuter trains in the ’south central’ belt between London and Brighton.
-A famously sniffy cycle policy, with the most draconian restrictions on folding bikes anywhere in the network: they must be folded before entering the platform, and they specify “small wheels and folds in more than one place to become roughly the size of a briefcase” (in other words, a Brompton), though they’ll usually tolerate large folders.
+A famously sniffy cycle policy, with the most draconian restrictions on folding bikes anywhere in the network: they must be folded before entering the platform, and they prefer “small wheels and folds in more than one place to become roughly the size of a briefcase” (in other words, a Brompton), though they do say they tolerate larger folders “at present”.

 Peak restrictions don’t apply in the more rural parts of their network, or against the commuter flow: check the map on their website.
 (Incidentally, bike spaces are heavily locked down for the annual London–Brighton ride in June, so check your travel doesn’t coincide with that.)